 The general guidelines for the Saturday rides often specify to find a rolling route without significant climbs.
 However, as this is a climbing plan, you should be seeking out the hills and aiming to complete the specified efforts on suitable climbs.
 If necessary, ride repeats of the same climb.

 Like all the British Cycling training plans, you are given the option of a cross training session.
 It is important that this session complements rather than compromises your bike workouts.
 This is a fairly demanding plan and although strength training can definitely benefit cycling, it could be too draining on your legs for this four week block.
 Instead you should look at non-impact and restorative activities such as yoga, pilates or swimming.
 You also have the option of an additional rest day and, if you are feeling tired, this could well be a more productive option.
 More isn’t always more.

 What equipment is involved?

 Accurate pacing and monitoring of intensity is essential to successful climbing, especially over a route with multiple climbs.
-If you have been following the advanced/intermediate plan or foundation plan, you will already be familiar with using either heart rate, power or a combination of them both.
+If you have been following the Pre-season plan or Off-season base builder plan, you will already be familiar with using either heart rate, power or a combination of them both.
 A power meter does represent a significant investment but, as long as you take the time to learn how to use it and interpret the data it provides, it can be invaluable.
 For higher level efforts especially, where heart rate lag can be an issue, a power meter ensures that right from the first pedal stroke you are riding at the correct intensity.